 B. Background

 The HMIS is a collaborative project of the CoCs, the HMIS Lead Agency, and participating Partner Agencies.
 HMIS is an internet-based data collection application designed to capture information about the numbers, characteristics and needs of homeless persons and those at risk of homelessness over time.
-Use of HMIS is mandated by the U.S. Department of Housing and Urban Development (HUD) for all communities and agencies receiving HUD Continuum of Care, Emergency Solutions Grant, Family and Youth Services Bureau’s Runaway and Homeless Youth funds and by the U.S. Department of Veterans Affairs for agencies receiving upportive Services for Veteran Families (SSVF) funds.
+Use of HMIS is mandated by the U.S. Department of Housing and Urban Development (HUD) for all communities and agencies receiving HUD Continuum of Care, Emergency Solutions Grant, Family and Youth Services Bureau’s Runaway and Homeless Youth funds and by the U.S. Department of Veterans Affairs for agencies receiving Supportive Services for Veteran Families (SSVF) funds.

-The community-wide initiative that works to provide a range of housing and services for the homeless.
-Theinclude homelessness prevention assistance, emergency shelter, transitional housing, permanent affordable and permanent supportive housing, supportive services, specialized programs and outreach for designated homeless subpopulations, and integration with mainstream programs.
-HMIS enables homeless service providers to collect uniform client information over time.
-HMIS is essential to efforts streamlin client services and inform public policy decisions addressing and ending homelessness at local, state and federal levels.
+The CoCs provide a community-wide initiative that works to provide a range of housing and services for the homeless.
+These services can include homelessness prevention assistance, emergency shelter, transitional housing, permanent affordable and permanent supportive housing, supportive services, specialized programs and outreach for designated homeless subpopulations, and integration with mainstream programs.
+HMIS enables homeless service providers (hereinafter referred to as ‘Partner Agencies’) to collect uniform client information over time.
+HMIS is essential to the efforts aimed at streamlining client services and informing public policy decisions addressing and ending homelessness at local, state and federal levels.
 Through HMIS, homeless people benefit from improved coordination in and between agencies, informed advocacy efforts, and policies that result in targeted services.
 Analysis of information gathered through HMIS is critical to the preparation of a periodic accounting of homelessness in Vermont, which may include measuring the extent and nature of homelessness, the utilization of services and homeless programs over time, and the effectiveness of homeless programs.
-Such an unduplicated accounting of homelessness is necessary service and systems planning, effective resource allocation, and advocacy.
+Such an unduplicated accounting of homelessness is necessary for service and systems planning, effective resource allocation, and advocacy.
 The parties to this Governance Charter share a common interest in collaborating to end homelessness and successfully implementing and operating the HMIS.

 C. General Understandings